mwvgroup/Pitt-Google-Broker/docs/source/broker-design/auto-scheduler.md

 The cron job sends a Pub/Sub message that simply contains the cue: `START` or `END`.
 The Cloud Function receives the message, sets appropriate metadata attributes on the night conductor VM and starts it.

 (Note that you can start/stop the broker manually at any time by sending a message to the auto-scheduler's Pub/Sub topic.
-See [run-broker.md](run-broker.md).)
+See [Run the Broker](../run-a-broker-instance/run-broker.md).)

 Two cron jobs are scheduled, one each to start and end the night.
 Both processes use the same Pub/Sub topic and Cloud Function.